sedol1339/files/papers.md

     - We introduce the RATS data collection that was designed to cover a diverse range of radio conditions.
 In the conditions of interest, the signal-to-noise ratio (SNR) often falls below 10dB.
     - The dataset includes four corpora, one for each of the RATS research tasks (Speech Activity Detection, Language Identification, Speaker Identification and Key Word Spotting), comprising clean source audio, the corresponding sets of 8 transceiver channels, and all channel-aligned annotations.

+Graves, A., & Jaitly, N. (2014).
+Towards End-To-End Speech Recognition with Recurrent Neural Networks.
+International Conference on Machine Learning.
+PMLR.
+Retrieved from https://proceedings.mlr.press/v32/graves14.html

+    - In ASR, modelling language separately from sound is perhaps the most justifiable departure from end-to-end learning, since it is easier to learn linguistic dependencies from text than speech.
+Nonetheless, with the advent of speech corpora containing tens of thousands of hours of labelled data, it may be possible to learn the LM directly from the transcripts.
+	- We present and end-to-end ASR model that consists of the deep bidirectional LSTM and the CTC output layer.
+Such a model has been applied to character-level speech recognition before, however, the relatively shallow architecture used in that work did not deliver compelling results.
+	- We propose the Expected Transcription Loss to train the network to directly optimise the WER, and, more general, to optimise the expected value of an arbitrary loss function L defined over output transcriptions.
+To do this, we use Monte-Carlo sampling to approximate both L and its gradient, and prove that the gradient is unbiased.
+In our sampling, we use the same (sampled) CTC alignment, so that the loss variance largely cancels out (which is crucial when optimising with stochastic gradient estimates).
+	- For example, if the sampled alignment yields the character transcription "WTRD ERROR RATE", the gradient would encourage outputs changing the second output label to "O", discourage outputs making changes to the other two words and be close to zero everywhere else.
+	- The vast majority of alignments drawn from a randomly initialised network will give completely wrong transcriptions, and there will therefore be little chance of altering the loss by modifying a single output.
+We therefore recommend that expected loss minimisation is used to retrain a network already trained with CTC, rather than applied from the start.

 Narayanan, A., & Wang, D. (2014).
 Investigation of Speech Separation as a Front-End for Noise Robust Speech Recognition.
 IEEE/ACM Trans.
 Audio Speech Lang.
 Process., 22(4), 826–835. doi: 10.1109/TASLP.2014.2305833